 Portugal’s landscapes and cities are incredibly diverse, so it can be a challenge to plan a route and choose the destinations you want to see.
-Every region has its own charm and the options are seemingly endless.
+Every region has its own charm and the options seem to be endless.
 Especially if you’re planning a little road trip in Portugal!
 So much freedom, but where to go?
 Well, first of all: this is obviously a luxury problem.
 You are never going to wrong, wherever you go in this remarkable country.

 The Coolest Road Trip Route in Lisbon and Setúbal